spinnaker/governance/governance.md

   * Terms should be staggered within the TOC and off by 6 months from SC
   * Staggering should result in approximately half of the committee up for election each year
   * Term starts mid-calendar year (i.e. July 1st)

+Election to the TOC requires a majority of the SC.

 Logistics